ajg/form/README.md

 Status
 ------

-The implementation is in usable shape and is fairly well tested with its accompanying test suite.
-The API is unlikely to change much, but still may.
-Lastly, the code has not yet undergone a security review to ensure it is free of vulnerabilities.
-Please file an issue or send a pull request for fixes & improvements.
+`form` is stable and in production use.
+The public API and the wire format are settled: within the v1 series they will not change incompatibly, and anything that would require a breaking change is deferred to a future v2 (see [Future Work](#future-work)).

+The package is thoroughly tested — an extensive unit suite, end-to-end HTTP tests, and a native fuzz target seeded from past bugs — and has been hardened against the resource-exhaustion and malformed-input classes: bounded slice growth, nesting depth, and raw input size, with typed, classified errors on every decode path.
+It has not undergone a formal third-party security audit, so give untrusted input the usual care and set the available limits.
+Please file an issue or open a pull request for anything you find (see [CONTRIBUTING](CONTRIBUTING.md) and [SECURITY](SECURITY.md)).

 Dependencies
 ------------